-On your way down from the viewpoints at Lagoa do Fogo, on the road to Ribeira Grande, is Caldeira Velha where you’ll find a pair of hot springs.
-The thermal pools are stone-walled and surrounded by rich foliage and a waterfalls spring feeds into the pool towards the back of the park.
+On your way down from the viewpoints at Lagoa do Fogo, on the main road to Ribeira Grande, is Caldeira Velha where you’ll find a pair of hot springs.
+The thermal baths are stone-walled and surrounded by rich foliage and beautiful waterfalls that feed into the pool towards the back of the park.

 Tickets must be booked in advance to visit, maximum stays of two hours.
 Again, its’ worth wearing older, darker swim suits as the minerals in the waters can stain your clothes.
 Adult tickets cost 8 euros.

 Parque Natural da Ribeira dos Caldeirões

 Possibly one of the prettiest corners of Sao Miguel can be found on the north-eastern part of the island (the Nordeste), the Ribeira dos Caldeirões Natural Park.
 This protected area is home to lush vegetation, waterfalls, beautiful hydrangeas bloom and old watermills.
 The first beautiful waterfall sits near the parking lot to the park and from here a dirt trail leads up past myriad ferns and cypress trees to another waterfall, which is where some tour operators run canyoning tours.

 The park is free to visit and there is a parking lot and a small cafe and shop on site.

 Don’t miss visiting Cha Gorreana when you’re in Sao Miguel, currently the only tea plantation in Europe.
 The family run Gorreana tea factory was first established in 1883 and produces both green and black tea.